-Laboratory parameters in the setting of amenorrhea.
-(43) Reproduced with permission of the author.
+Figure 5.
+Laboratory parameters in the setting of amenorrhea (43).
+Reproduced with permission of the author.

 Regarding reassuring the patient, for gynecologists a transvaginal ultrasound to assess antral follicle count is relatively easy to perform, can often be performed promptly at the initial office visit, and can have a reassuring tangibility to patients when antral follicles are identified and their importance is explained.
 When sonographic evaluation of ovarian reserve is less available, a normal AMH level should be reassuring.
 Additionally, for patients who have been placed on oral contraceptives or other hormonal therapy without a diagnosis of etiology for amenorrhea, AFC and AMH levels may be lowered, but are still likely to remain within the normal range if the patient truly has normal reserve.
+Figure 6 provides information on the relative strengths of assays.

-Clinical question AFC АМН FSH E2 ссст Inhibin B Ovarian Volume Evaluating ovarian reserve for fertility +++ +++ + - + - - Confirming postmenopausal status +++ +++ +++ + + ++ + Distinguishing PCOS from hypogonadotropic hypogonadism ++ ++ +++ + - ++ +
+Clinical question AFC AMH FSH E2 ссст Inhibin B Ovarian Volume Evaluating ovarian reserve for fertility +++ +++ + - + - - Confirming postmenopausal status +++ +++ +++ + + ++ + Distinguishing PCOS from hypogonadotropic hypogonadism ++ ++ +++ + - ++ +

-Table 2.
-Relative strengths of assays in clarifying issues of ovarian reserve (balancing positive and negative predictive values, typical costs, and available alternatives).
-AFC = Antral Follicle Count, AMH = Anti-Müllerian Hormone, FSH = Follicle Stimulating Hormone, CCCT = Clomiphene Citrate Challenge Test \ When combined with LH.
+Figure 6.
+Relative strengths of assays for determining ovarian reserve (balancing positive and negative predictive values, typical costs, and available alternatives).
+AFC= antral follicle count, AMH= anti-mullerian hormone, CCCT= clomiphene citrate challenge test.
+When combined with LH